AbdulRafaySiddiqui/Ludo/README.md

 # Ludo
-A simple Ludo game  programmed using C# and designed with XAML.
+A simple Ludo game project built with WPF.